 Suzuki Motorcycle reports 10% decline in October sales amid supply chain woes

-Suzuki Motorcycle reports 10% decline in October sales amid supply chain woes1 min read .
-Updated: 01 Nov 2021, 05:54 PM IST
+Suzuki Motorcycle reports 10% decline in October sales amid supply chain woes

 Suzuki Motorcycle's domestic sales stood at 56,785 units in October this year as compared to 67,225 units sold in the same month last year.